HealthSamurai/documentation/reference/aidbox-forms/layout-dsl.md

 #### Choice & quantity input

-Since choice and quantity types are usually represented as `zen/map` in SDCDocument we need to use a special  key: `sdc-type` in SDCDocument definition:
+Since choice and quantity types are usually represented as `zen/map` in SDCDocument we should help input-type inference engine to select correect input-type by specifing additional properties of node or specify input-type directly by special key: `sdc-type` in SDCDocument definition:

 Example: